zalandoresearch/SWARM/README.md

   -h, --help            show this help message and exit -type {Swarm,SetLinear,SetTransformer,LSTM,LSTMS}
-                        type of set-equivariant model to be used -n_hidden N_HIDDEN    number of hdden units inside the model -n_layers N_LAYERS    numebr of layers for mult-layered models -n_iter N_ITER        number of iterations to be done in Swarm layers -non_lin {relu,elu,lrelu}
+                        type of set-equivariant model to be used -n_hidden N_HIDDEN    number of hidden units inside the model -n_layers N_LAYERS    number of layers for multi-layered models -n_iter N_ITER        number of iterations to be done in Swarm layers -non_lin {relu,elu,lrelu}
                         non-linearity used between different layers